 The ambitions of WoodStock are to

-- quantify and map wood resources through material flows, carbon accounting, and a robust dynamic Life Cycle Assessment (d-LCA) method: resources, flows and impacts
+- measure and map wood resources by tracking material flows, calculating carbon accounting, and applying a robust dynamic Life Cycle Assessment (d-LCA) method: resources, flows and impacts

-- develop zero-waste, circular product and building designs that consider human health and well-being: zero-waste solutions for healthy living
+- develop zero-waste, circular designs for product and buildings that prioritise human health and well-being: zero-waste solutions for healthy living

-- create policy, innovation, and business strategy frameworks: innovation, policies, and strategies
+- create frameworks to help shape policies, innovation, and business strategies: innovation, policies, and strategies

 - establish a European Wood Construction Observatory and NEB Lab